 - Garden Cities Trophy - May, regional; June - online in 2022

 - Entry is open to the holders of the Inter-Club teams-of-eight championship of each County Association.

 - Entry is open only to the holders of the teams-of-four Championship of each County Association.

-- Tollemache Cup - Qualiyfing round, November, Daventry; Final, February, Coventry and North Warwickshire Bridge Club
+- Tollemache Cup - Qualiyfing round, November, online; Final, February, Coventry and North Warwickshire Bridge Club

 - The inter-county championships for county-selected teams of eight.